home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 Adding comments to blocks of YAML can really help the reader understand the example better.

 The indentation level of the comment must match the current indentation level.
-Preferable is written above the line the comment applies to, otherwise lines may become hard to read on smaller displays.
+Preferably the comment is written above the line the comment applies to, otherwise lines may become hard to read on smaller displays.

 Comments should start with a capital letter and have a space between the